charlesclz03/flowforge/DOCS/summaries/FINAL_SESSION_SUMMARY.md

 ## 🚀 Next Steps

 None required.
-FlowForge is ready for global launch.
+Freestyla is ready for global launch.

 ---